Christian Moerlein Brewing Co.: Rebrand & ownership change

 In late 2019 a new ownership group bought a stake in the company, renaming it Cincinnati Beverage Company (CinBev).
 In mid-2020 the company released two new varieties of Little Kings Cream Ale: a Blood Orange and Agave Lime variety.

-In December 2020, it was announced that the company would halt production at their OTR facility, in part due to the financial stresses brough on by the COVID-19 pandemic.
+In December 2020, it was announced that the company would halt production at their OTR facility, in part due to the financial stresses brought on by the COVID-19 pandemic.
 At the same time it was reported that former owner Greg Hardman was also let go.
 Owner Jay Woffington, who joined the company in early 2020, announced that the company would continue to brew with a contract brewer for the immediate future.

 At the same time, the ownership group undertook a complete rebrand of the lineup of beers provided by Moerlein.
 In March 2021 the new lineup of beers was announced.
 The company did announce that a handful of the former beers would be kept available seasonally at the Moerlein Lager House.

 After the Cincinnati Bengals completed a historic playoff run to Super Bowl LVI, the company resurrected the "Hu-Dey" cans which had been previously produced by Hudepohl during previous Super Bowl runs in 1981 and 1989.
 Only 2,800 6-packs were planned to be produced and long lines wrapping around city blocks in Over the Rhine.